mountainlizard/mountain-mqtt/README.md

   - `codec` for reader, writer, read/write - should only operate on stuff from `data`
   - `packets` just the packets themselves (including packet and generic packet in future?)
 - [x] Review errors - check we're not over-using MalformedPacket, work out what error we want to expose at raw client level, should reader/writer just use this directly? - Done, there is now no more MalformedPacket error, only the ReasonCode, all errors have their own more specific variants.
 We now use `PacketReadError` and `PacketWriteError` in the reader/writer and packet client layers, we can add new error types as needed for higher levels.
+- [ ] Make types for properties and reason codes consistent - either re-use both reason code and property types from publish for puback, or make different reason code and property types for each.
+Currently we reuse reason codes types but distinguish property types.
 - [ ] Simple tokio network adapter, see if we can connect and disconnect from mosquitto server
 - [ ] Embedded network adapter, connect and disconnect from a pico w
 - [ ] Do we need a "Raw" client?
 Should be pretty simple, just send a packet, poll for a packet.